wp-plugins/custom-user-profile-photo/readme.txt

 == Frequently Asked Questions ==

-= How do I retrieve the image after I've updated the user profile. =
+= How do I retrieve the image after I've updated the user profile? =

 You can call it in your template page(s) like so: `<?php echo get_cupp_meta($user_ID, $size); ?>` where the $user_ID is the users ID number and the size is a registered image size like 'thumbnail' or an array like `array(50,50)`

-= Who can upload and manage these images. =
+= Who can upload and manage these images? =

 Currently, only a user with admin privileges can manage this option.

+= I installed the plugin but it doesn't show the new image anywhere.
+What gives? =

+The plugin does not overwrite the default WordPress gravatar/avatar image.
+You need at least basic to intermediate WordPress theme editing skills.
+Please reference the code snippet above or on the Description tab.

 == Screenshots ==